senthilsns/Internalization/README.md

 Approach :

-Application Without Restart
+ - Application Without Restart

-Language Keys ( en , es )
+Localization Keys ( en , es )

 "How are you" = "Cómo estás";